Dentistry

 Average Cost (Composite Bonding vs Veneers Price)

-A lot of us might be wondering which is the better option, or which is the more budget friendly option.
-While the obvious winner for price is composite bonding it may not be the best option for you if you’re looking for a long life-span, and a more natural look.
+Many of us might be wondering which option is better or more cost-effective.
+While composite bonding is the clear price winner, it may not be the best option if you’re seeking a long lifespan and a more natural look.

 Each option has strengths that may make it better suited to different goals.
-The table below breaks it down, but we’ll leave you to be the judge of that.
-Coming up we’ll break down in a table what the average cost of each of these options is.
+The table below breaks it down, but we’ll leave you to be the judge.
+Coming up, we’ll present a table showing the average cost of each option.

 Let’s take a closer look at durability and lifespan, according to dentists and patient experiences